Hackuarium/legoino-mqtt-bridge/README.md

 [![Test coverage][codecov-image]][codecov-url]
 [![npm download][download-image]][download-url]

-Retrieve data from serial devices and publish it as MQTT messages.
+Retrieve data from serial devices when queried and publish it as MQTT messages.

 ## Installation